-Portfolio Manager: Rick Gonsalves, Portfolio Manager of the Advisor, serves as the Fund's Portfolio Manager.
-He has served the Fund in this capacity since the Fund commenced operations in 2012.
-He has served as the Portfolio Manager of the Predecessor Fund since it commenced operations in 2011.
+Portfolio Manager: Daniel Lew, CFA[®], Portfolio Manager of the Advisor, serves as the Fund's Portfolio Manager.
+He has served the Fund in this capacity since May 2023.

 Purchase and Sale of Fund Shares: For Class A and Class U shares, the minimum initial investment in the Fund is \$1,000 for a regular account, \$1,000 for an IRA account, or \$100 for an automatic investment plan account.
 For Class I shares, the minimum initial investment is \$1,000,000.
 The minimum subsequent investment in the Fund is \$50.
 You may purchase and redeem shares of the Fund on any day that the New York Stock Exchange is open.
 Redemptions requests may be made in writing, by telephone or through a financial intermediary and will be paid by check or wire transfer.